CloudStack RPM Package builder using Docker

 clean up the workspace afterward.
 By adjusting the owner, you won’t need to give

-your Jenkins’ user sudo
+your Jenkins’ user sudo privilege to clean up.

 docker run \